d3edle/stonker/README.md

 - The ticker is not case-sensitive and must be traded on either NASDAQ, NYSE, or TSX
 - The price is your target price
 - "Over/under" is for specifying if you want to be notified for when the price goes over or under your specified price.
 Every half-hour, if a stock reaches your target price, you will be notified via DM.

+Use /all to view all of your stocks, your target prices, and what prices they currrently trade at

 Use /edit [ticker] [price] [over/under] to edit a stock's tracking.

 Use /delete [ticker] to delete a stock.

 Use /clear to clear all of your stocks.